 A good con-man will use fundamental emotional drivers like fear, anger, or greed.
 They will ask questions to get you to say yes.
 Before you know it, they have your confidence and trust.

 The next thing you know, you are driving home in a used car that you didn’t set out to buy.
 Or you realize that you’ve joined a Church and given them your life savings.
 But in both cases, you think it’s a good thing, and you don’t know why you feel good about it.

 Let’s say you realize you’ve bought a car you didn’t want.
 Perhaps you find your bank account empty because you gave the church all your money.
 You can’t take back the vehicle, but you can stop yourself from buying another.
 You can’t get your money back from the church, but you can stop yourself from giving them your used car.

 The process to remove an unwanted post-hypnotic suggestion is the same one used to install the programming.
 If you have a friend, they can lead you through it.
 Or you can do it on your own.

 Sorry to tell you, but you will need to do this several times to remove the original suggestion.
 If the hypnotist or preacher failed to add a failsafe, then you’ll need to break it with repetition.
 For the best results, do it daily.
-The average to achieve success with something like the urge to buy used cars or give more money to the Church is twenty days.
+The average time to break subliminal programming scripts is 20 to 30 days; after this time.
+The programming script still exists, but you have more control over the urge to follow through.

 If you’ve been exposed to additional programming to reinforce the post-hypnotic suggestion, like going to church, it could take more than a few months.
 We urge caution with the use of self hypnosis techniques.